LuisRMorales/qa-automation-test-repo/README.md

 All files        |     100 |      100 |     100 |     100 |
  shoping-cart.js |     100 |      100 |     100 |     100 |
 -----------------|---------|----------|---------|---------|-------------------

-#to excecute the tests you should run npm test in the console, it will return the results of the tests and the report of code coverage in html.
-npx nyc report --reporter=html